DS-USAFA/Solution-Manual-CPS/13-Named-Continuous-Distributions-Solutions.Rmd

 ## Objectives

-1) Recognize when to use common continuous distributions (Uniform, Exponential, Gamma, Normal, Beta), identify parameters, and find moments.
+1) Recognize when to use common continuous distributions (Uniform, Exponential, Gamma, Normal, Weibull, and Beta), identify parameters, and find moments.
 2) Use `R` to calculate probabilities and quantiles involving random variables with common continuous distributions.
 3) Understand the relationship between the Poisson process and the Poisson & Exponential distributions.
 4) Know when to apply and then use the memoryless property.